Indoor Rabbit Housing Options

 homemade rabbit cage

 Making your own custom cage is a good alternative to commercial cages.
-It allows you to create something that fits the space you have available - ideal if you want to build up, in a corner or have an L-shape space.
-You can also build something that matches your rabbit's needs for example a large flat cage for an elderly or mobility impaired rabbit or a high cage for a rabbit that likes to climb.
+It allows you to create something that fits the space you have available - ideal if you want to build in a corner or have an L-shape or unconventional space.
+You can build something that matches your rabbit's needs for example a large flat cage for an elderly or mobility impaired rabbit or a high cage for a rabbit that likes to jump up on raised platforms.
+You can also aim for something that looks less like a cage an fits in with your homes décor.

 There are lots of different ways to build a cage - you can start from scratch, customise a piece of furniture or use readymade materials.
 Storage cubes are an easy way to make a cage even if you aren't comfortable with DIY.
 They are simple grids that you fix together with cable ties to create the shape you want.
 These are very flexible and you can extend later by adding addition panels.